 - Organise your talent pool – Highlight the reason for adding each candidate to your database, including skills, personality, experience, future potential, or why they are a good fit.

-Creating a talent pool is great because you can avoid high agency fees, lower the recruitment costs, and sometimes the time it takes to write a job description.
+Creating a talent pool is great because you can avoid high agency fees, lower the recruitment costs, and sometimes the time it takes to write a job description and writing a job ad.
 These benefits are exponentially more significant if you are looking for someone in your highest-paid jobs.